 Doct.
-John A. Minnis,

-Thomsonian Botanic Physician, LATELY OF RALEIGH, N. C. WOULD respectfully inform the pub-lic that he has located
+John A. Minnis, Thomsonian Bolanic Physician, LATELY OF RALEIGH, N C.

 At the Falls of Tar River,

 And offers his professional services to the community, and hopes that his own individual attention to the practice; with the unrivalled success, that has ever attended, the Thomsonian system, when properly administered, will secure to him the public confidence and patronage.

-Rocky Mount, N. C. Feb.
-20th, 1887.
+Rocky Mount, N. C. Feh.
+20th, 1837.